larsthorup/webteknologi-dtu/01-getting-started/README.md

 - Install from https://nodejs.org/en/ unless you have it already
 - `node --version`
-  - Should be at least version 16.
+  - Should be at least version 18.

 ### Git repo

 - GitHub / GitLab, create blank repo
 - `git clone (repo-url)`
 - `cd (directory)`
+- delete the `README.md` file if there is one

 ### Create sample application